 The information in this document is based on these software and hardware versions:

 Traditionally, buffers are statically allocated for each queue, and as you increase the number of queues the amount of reserved buffers decreases.
-This was inefficient and could lead to not having enough buffers to handle frames for all queues.
+This is inefficient and can deplete the number of buffers needed to handle frames for all queues.
+To get around that type of limitation, Catalyst 3650/3850 platform uses Hard buffers and Soft buffers.

-Default Buffer Allocation with no service-policy is applied:
+Default Buffer Allocation with No Service-policy Applied

-The Default Buffer allocation for a 1GB port is 300 buffers and for a 10GB port, it is 1800 buffers (1 buffer = 256 bytes).
-The port can use upto 400% of the default allocated from common pool with default settings, which is 1200 buffers and 7200 buffers for 1 Gig interface and 10Gig interface respectively.
+The default buffer allocation for a 1GB port is 300 buffers and for a 10GB port, it is 1800 buffers (1 buffer = 256 bytes).
+The port can use up to 400% of the default allocated from common pool with default settings, which is 1200 buffers and 7200 buffers for 1 Gig interface and 10Gig interface respectively.

 When no service-policy is applied, there are 2 default queues (queue 0 and queue 1).
 The queue-0 is used for control traffic (DSCP 32 or 48 or 56) and queue-1 is used for data traffic.